mstudio45/digmacro/README.md

 ## What is This?
 DIG Macro is a tool that automatically plays the minigame in the roblox game [DIG](https://www.roblox.com/games/126244816328678/DIG).

+## How does this work?
+DIG Macro uses [python](https://www.python.org/) and computer vision to detect when to click inside the digging minigame.
+It uses pywebview which is a wrapper around a web browser to create a custom GUI.

 ---

 ## 📑 Table of Contents